FlipZ3ro/LearnWeb3DAO_Swisstronik-Challenge-2/README.md

 # LearnWeb3DAO <> Swisstronik Challenge

-Task :
-Create and deploy an ERC20 contract

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.